tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs fct_credit_balance_adjustment %}

-Fact table providing refund details made on an invoice or billing account.
+Fact table providing credit balance adjustment details made on an invoice or billing account.

 The invoicing to customers business process can be found in the [handbook](https://about.gitlab.com/handbook/finance/sox-internal-controls/quote-to-cash/#6-invoicing-to-customers).